SEO and WHMCS • How we Increased Traffic Rankings by 462%

 Improvements to the english version of our site have been so big that we reached a fork in the road:

-- Drop the italian version of the site entirely to puts all efforts in the english one
+- Drop the italian version of the site to puts all efforts in the english one

-- Translate more than 200 pages of articles.
-Repeat SEO and keyword optimization for italian
+- Translate more than 200 pages of articles in italian and repeat SEO and keyword optimization

 It will be a difficult decision.
 We still don't know what to do.
 The longer we wait the more we damage the rankings of our secondary domain.
 Luckily there are no competitors in Italy so we can take it slow.